Introduction

 – The plastic cap and glass bottle are recyclable.
 Please recycle.

 By the way, why did the California man, in 2021, pay $3 for a bottle of Texas Pete?
 The Texas Pete website shows that a three-pack of their six-ounce Original Hot Sauce costs $5.50 (divided by three is $1.83 per bottle).
 Our local grocery store (website known) sells the same six-ounce bottle for $1.38.
-Of course, a six-ounce bottle of the sauce probably cost $0.75 or so, before stagflation.
+Of course, a six-ounce bottle of the sauce probably cost $0.75 or so before recent inflation.

 Conclusion

-He manages to open the large doors and go inside the huge store.
-A big, friendly Texan picks him up and places him on the stool – because everything's big in Texas.
-The man's eyes can barely see over the countertop – because everything's big in Texas.
+He manages to open the large doors and go inside a huge diner.
+A big, friendly Texan picks him up and places him on a stool, because everything's big in Texas.
+The man's eyes can barely see over the countertop, because everything's big in Texas.

 The man needs to take a leak.
 He asks, “Where's the nearest bathroom?”
 He's told to go out the door, turn left, walk two blocks, turn right, and walk two more blocks.
 Walk to the edge of the pier.
 The bathroom will be in front of him.

 Well, I'm off here for now.
-At least my “bionic whatevers” of last week (my 10/7/2022 article) are back to “bionic normal” today.
-Heck, my left shoulder and side may have improved -- again – by another setback to go forward.
+At least my “bionic whatevers” from last week (mentioned in the 10/7/2022 article) are back to “bionic normal” today.
+My left shoulder and side may have improved once again, after another setback to go forward.

 No comments: